Slow relaxation and aging phenomena at nano-scale in granular materials: Abstract

 \section{Abstract}

-Complex systems having metastable elements often demonstrate nearly log-time relaxations and a kind of aging: repeated stimuli weaken the system's relaxational response.
-Granular matter is known to exhibit a wealth of such behaviors, for which the role of thermal fluctuations is usually ignored.
-However, we demonstrate that the latter can pronouncedly affect contacting mesoscopic-scale asperities and be macroscopically observed via appropriate acoustic effects.
-We also propose a mechanism comprising slow relaxations and aging as intrinsic properties of a wide class of systems with metastable states.
+Granular matter exhibits a rich variety of dynamic behaviors, for which the role of thermal fluctuations is usually ignored.
+Here we show that thermal fluctuations can pronouncedly affect contacting nanoscale asperities at grain interfaces and brightly manifest themselves through the influence on nonlinear-acoustic effects.
+The proposed mechanism based on intrinsic bistability of nanoscale contacts comprises a wealth of slow-dynamics regimes including slow relaxations and aging as universal properties of a wide class of systems with metastable states.